 8 Health Benefits of Blackberries

-Anthocyanins, which give blackberries their dark color, are an antioxidant shown to reduce inflammation.
-As an antioxidant, they destroy free radicals in the body that harm cells and lead to cancer.
+Anthocyanins, the antioxidants that give blackberries their dark color, have been shown to reduce inflammation.
+They destroy free radicals in the body that harm cells and lead to cancer.
 Research has also shown that the ellagic acid in blackberries may have anti-cancer properties.
 One cup of blackberries contains half of the daily recommendation of the antioxidant vitamin C, which protects the immune system and may lower the risk of developing certain types of cancer.

-Researchers have found that blackberries may reduce esophageal cancer by relieving the oxidative stress caused by Barrett’s esophagus, a precancerous condition usually brought about by gastroesophageal reflux disease.
-Perhaps the greatest benefit from eating blackberries is their high level of phenolic acids which, besides having many other potential health benefits, are antioxidant compounds known as powerful anti-carcinogenic agents.
-Because of these compounds, blackberries have been given an ORAC value (oxygen radical absorbance capacity) of about 5350 per 100 grams, placing them near the top of ORAC fruits.
+Researchers have found that blackberries (and other berries) may reduce esophageal cancer by relieving the oxidative stress caused by Barrett’s esophagus, a precancerous condition usually brought about by gastroesophageal reflux disease (GERD).
+Perhaps the greatest benefit from eating blackberries is the high level of phenolic acids that they contain.
+Phenolic acids are antioxidant compounds that have powerful anti-cancer properties.

-The anthocyanins that give blackberries their dark color are antioxidants shown to reduce inflammation by helping combat free radicals in the body that destroy cells and lead to heart disease.
-Vitamin C in blackberries acts as an antioxidant, and one cup of this delicious berry contains half of the daily recommendation of vitamin C. The immune system uses vitamin C to fight illness adequate vitamin C intake may lower the risk of developing heart disease.
-One cup of blackberries contains over thirty percent of the daily recommended amount of fiber, promoting healthy digestion and reducing the risk of heart disease.
+The anthocyanins that give blackberries their dark color are antioxidants that have been shown to reduce inflammation by helping to combat free radicals in the body that can lead to heart disease.
+The Vitamin C in blackberries acts as an antioxidant and one cup of blackberries contains half of the daily recommended intake of vitamin C. Research suggests that consuming vitamin C may prevent or slow the progress of the hardening of the arteries (atherosclerosis) that can lead to cardiovascular problems like heart attack and stroke.

-As are all berries, blackberries are a great source of ellagic acid, an antioxidant shown to protect the skin from damage from ultraviolet light.
-Studies have also shown that ellagic acid may also repair skin damaged by the sun.
-Vitamin C helps heal wounds, and studies also show vitamin C may even lessen the appearance of wrinkles.
+Blackberries are a great source of ellagic acid, an antioxidant that has been shown to protect the skin from UV damage.
+Research has found that ellagic acid may help to prevent sun damage by keeping collagen from degrading and reducing the inflammatory response caused by the sun.
+The Vitamin C in blackberries helps with wound healing and studies have also shown that vitamin C may lessen the appearance of wrinkles.
 Studies of cyanidin-3-glucoside, a compound found in blackberries showed it prevents skin cancer by inhibiting tumors from growing and spreading.

-Phytoestrogens are naturally occurring plant estrogens found in blackberries that may help relieve the common symptoms of PMS like bloating, food cravings, and even menopausal symptoms including hot flashes.
+Phytoestrogens are naturally occurring plant estrogens found in blackberries that research has found may help to relieve the perimenopausal and menopausal symptoms like hot flashes.
+They may also help with the symptoms of PMS like bloating, food cravings, and even menopausal symptoms like hot flashes.